Preparing for Kitten to Come Home and Kitten Acclimation

 Kittens who are alone may be lonely, unhappy, and unsocialized, all leading to maladaptive behaviors.

-We welcome inquiries about adopting two kittens, either siblings or a second kitten later from a different litter.
+We welcome inquiries about adopting a pair of kittens, either siblings or a second kitten later from a different litter.

-We happily offer a discount on adopting two, as kittens learn valuable life lessons from their own species.
+We happily offer a discount on adopting a pair, as kittens learn valuable life lessons from their own species.

 - What are the Pickup and Transportation Options?

-We offer local pickup, local delivery, and can help you arrange air transport.
+We offer local pickup, we can meet at SEATAC airport, and we can help you arrange air transport.

 If interested in air transport within the US, services such as Pet Jet Pals, who provide in-cabin care with a loving pet nanny, will need to be secured by the adopting family.
 Their service fee ranges from $500 to $650.
 Please contact us if you would like more information on this option.